heremaps/gluecodium/docs/lime_idl.md

     needed for the pre-existing converter class (i.e. `"<path>/<file_name>.dart"`).
 * **Note:** the following features of struct types cannot be combined with "external" behavior: custom constructors, field default values, `@Equatable`.
+* **Note:** the way of specifying the name of the external type to use varies slightly between output languages.
+For C++ and Java it needs to be a fully-qualified name and it is specified through `cpp name "..."` and `java name "..."` values of the external descriptor.
+For Swift and Dart a regular short name is enough so it can be specified through `@Swift("...")` and `@Dart("...")` attributes (or omitted if the name is the name of the type in IDL declaration).
+* **Note:** due to specifics of external type naming mentioned just above, the intermediate internal type which is generated when a converter is specified has an additional `_internal` suffix to its name in Swift and Dart.

 ### Type references